andrewheberle/pam-ussh/README.md

 Example configuration:

-1. The following looks for a certificate on `$SSH_AUTH_SOCK` that has been signed by `user_ca`.
-The certificate must be valid for at least one principal that's listed in `/etc/ssh/root_authorized_principals`.
+1. The following looks for a certificate on `$SSH_AUTH_SOCK` that has been signed by `/etc/ssh/ca.pub`.
+The certificate must be valid for at least one principal that's listed in `/etc/ssh/sudo_principals`.
    ```
-   auth [success=1 default=ignore] /lib/security/pam_ussh.so ca_file=/etc/ssh/user_ca authorized_principals_file=/etc/ssh/root_authorized_principals no_require_user_principal
+   auth [success=done default=ignore] /lib/security/pam_ussh.so ca_file=/etc/ssh/ca.pub authorized_principals_file=/etc/ssh/sudo_principals no_require_user_principal
    ```

-1. The following looks for a certificate on `$SSH_AUTH_SOCK` that has been signed by `user_ca`.
-The certificate must be valid for at least one principal that's listed in `/etc/ssh/root_authorized_principals`.
+1. The following looks for a certificate on `$SSH_AUTH_SOCK` that has been signed by `/etc/ssh/ca.pub`.
+The certificate must be valid for at least one principal that's listed in `/etc/ssh/sudo_principals`.
 The certificate must also be valid for a principal matching the username of the target user.

    ```
-   auth [success=1 default=ignore] /lib/security/pam_ussh.so ca_file=/etc/ssh/user_ca authorized_principals_file=/etc/ssh/root_authorized_principals
+   auth [success=done default=ignore] /lib/security/pam_ussh.so ca_file=/etc/ssh/ca.pub authorized_principals_file=/etc/ssh/sudo_principals
    ```

 FAQ:

+* Are you associated with Uber?
+  - No, I have no association with Uber

 * How do I report a security issue?
-  - Please report security issues at the [hackerone bug bounty page](https://hackerone.com/uber) and the bugbounty folks will determine bounty eligibility
+  - Please report security issues privately via GitHub

 * does this work with non-certificate ssh-keys?
-  - No, not at the moment.
-  - There's no reason it can't though, we just didn't need it to do that so I never added the functionality

-* why aren't you using $DEP_SYSTEM?
-  - We didn't need to so we didn't bother

-* can you make it do $X?
-  - Submit a feature request, or better yet a pull request
+  - I have no plans to support non-certificate based ssh-keys

 Information on ssh certificates: